Proposal (64) to South American Check-list Committee

 Comments from Schulenberg: "My vote is YES.

+Jorge Perez (now, I believe, back in his native Venezuela) did a great study of Myioborus (Molecular systematics, biogeography, and population history of the genus Myioborus [Aves, Parulinae]) for his doctoral thesis (2002, University of Missouri-Saint Louis).
 Jorge had excellent taxon sampling (21, I think, taxa of Myioborus) and utilized three mitochondrial genes (cytochrome b, ND2, ND3), with a little over 2500 base pairs combined.
 His trees are well resolved.
 Based on Jorge's results, brunniceps is basal to a widespread clade of upper montane Myioborus; castaneocapillus is nested well within the clade, and is separated from brunniceps by several other taxa.
 Clearly these are different species, as would be expected by geography and is consistent with the other, more limited information.

 Normally of course I hold firm for a "publication" as the basis for our revisions to the base list.
 Jorge may have a paper on his results already submitted or in press, I don't know.
 But the research has been done, it has been written up (at least in thesis form), and it seems silly to me to pretend that it does not exist.
 Jorge has given at least one talk at an American Ornithologists' Union (perhaps at more than one meeting), he's given invited seminars on his research, and so his work is becoming known.
 His thesis is something that we can cite (if he doesn't have something in press already), and enterprising types can track down a copy.
 Of course, if he publishes his phylogeny, then that would not be necessary.
 In the meantime, there is a copy of his thesis at Field Museum, and if necessary I can send copies of some or all of it to anyone on SACC who is interested.
 Chapter headings are Moleculuar phylogenetics and biogeography of the genus Myioborus (Aves, Parulinae); Biogeographic patterns in the Pantepui region: inferences from mtDNA phylogeography of Myioborus castaneocapillus (Aves: Parulinae); and Patterns of avian geographic differentiation in Neotropical montane habitats: a mitochondrial DNA phylogeographic study of the Myioborus miniatus (Aves, Parulinae) complex."

 Comments from Jaramillo: "YES.
 I have a lot of experience with brunniceps and was astounded to see how different castaneocapillus looked and acted in the field when I saw this taxon.
 For one castaneocapillus looked darker and grayer to me, and I recall that it looked large (not sure if measurements bear out this difference).
 However, I do recall hearing some songs, which were quite different from the very high-pitched, even trill (can recall Blackpoll) of brunniceps.
-These field impressions are just that impressions but they certainly move my gut to the split side on this issue, add to this the data that Tom mentions exist and I am perfectly comfortable accepting this change.
-Theses are stored and archived, while not peer-reviewed publications they are available and we can cite the specific thesis in this case."
+These field impressions are just that impressions, but they certainly move my gut to the split side on this issue, add to this the data that Tom mentions exist and I am perfectly comfortable accepting this change.
+Theses are stored and archived, while not peer-reviewed publications they are available, and we can cite the specific thesis in this case."

 Comments from Zimmer: "I vote "YES".
 Besides the range disjunction and vocal differences, the Jorge Pérez thesis does give us something to hang this change on, even if it isn't published in the traditional sense."